z46-dev/apcs/CLASSES HANDBOOK.md

 <a href="#inhereted-classes-and-polymorphism">Inhereted Classes and Polymorphism</a><br/>

 ## Static vs Non-Static
 In a class, you can have static and non-static methods and variables.
-A <b>static</b> variable or method is globally accessible from other classes (if public) or instances of its own class (if public OR private). <b>Non-Static</b> methods and variables are unique to the instance of the class they are  written in.
+A **static** variable or method is globally accessible from other classes (if public) or instances of its own class (if public OR private). **Non-Static** methods and variables are unique to the instance of the class they are  written in.
 They can be accessed from other classes (if public) from the instance variable, or inside the class with `this.<name>`.

 ```java
 public class Circle {